popiol/sagetrader/README.md

 https://github.com/lynxbroker/API-examples/tree/master/Python

-The historical data will be stored in an S3 bucket.
+The data is stored in an S3 bucket.

-The current data will be put in a Kinesis stream and sent to two target directions:
-* S3 bucket
-* Sagemaker Inference API
+After each data pull, the prediction runs on the most current data, generating a decision about placing, cancelling or changing the buy/sell orders.

 ## Reinforcement learning